-Your claim won't be covered under D.2.1 Cancelling or changing your journey (page 44) because the costs or losses are unreasonable as your airline has offered you a free flight.
+Your claim won't be covered under 'D.2.1 Cancelling or changing your journey' (page 41) because the costs or losses are unreasonable as your airline has offered you a free flight.

-For each type of travel expense, we will pay you the higher of the following.
+For each type of travel expense, we will pay you the higher of the following:

-- The total value of your original unused prepaid costs, less any refund or credits you are eligible to receive - The total value of your additional costs, less any refund or credits you are eligible to receive
+- the total value of your original unused prepaid costs, less any refund or credits you are eligible to receive; or - the total value of your additional costs, less any refund or credits you are eligible to receive.